cedricroijakkers/linux-windows-deadkeys/README.md

 <dead_acute> <c> : "ć"
 ```

 Or any other character of your liking.
+Don't forget to escape double quotes if necessary.
 Save and close the file, and re-log in to your desktop environment.

 ## Changelog